Frequently asked questions about health insurance

 Read our overview of the Texas health insurance marketplace – including news updates and exchange history.

-During the open enrollment period for 2020 coverage, 1,116,293 Texas residents signed up for private individual market plans in the Texas health insurance marketplace.
-Texas was one of only a handful of HealthCare.gov states where enrollment grew in 2020.
+During the open enrollment period for 2021 coverage, 1,291,972 Texas residents signed up for private individual market plans in the Texas health insurance marketplace.

 Read more about yearly enrollment totals in the Texas health insurance marketplace.